All Episodes

 Yeah.

-Because I know, uh, my God, with this kind of voltage into this electromagnet, that sucker is going to get hot as a firecracker.
+Because I know, my God, with this kind of voltage into this electromagnet, that sucker is going to get hot as a firecracker.

 Yeah, it would.

-But I think that, um, Well, this is something that I think will be a phenomenal experience to try it out, and I think if people go through the procedures that he's outlined for us, I think it's safe enough.
+And I think if people go through the procedures that he's outlined for us, it's safe enough.

-Steven is going to send me a machine.
+Stephen is going to send me a machine.

 Do you have any advice for me?

-I would say keep the machine close by you, because let's say for some reason that you do go somewhere physically, It would be nice to have this machine with you so you could plug it in wherever you're at.
+I would say keep the machine close by you because let's say for some reason that you do go somewhere physically, it would be nice to have this machine with you so you could plug it in wherever you're at.

 It's a very, very good point.